 Breadth is an important and required component of doctoral training at the University of Wisconsin-Madison.

 Almost all available graduate programs offer an equivalent option A minor.
 See the official list of graduate degrees, above, to review individual catalog entries to confirm counterpart doctoral minor offerings within existing graduate programs.
 The following is a list of additional doctoral minors distinct from the existing list of graduate programs:

 The university offers several programs of study that may not grant graduate degrees but coordinate teaching and research among scholars active in interrelated disciplines.
-Students enrolled in graduate certificate programs must be enrolled simultaneously in a UW-Madison graduate degree program.
-There is no formal admission to graduate certificate programs.
-Students typically request the certificate after all course work has been completed.
+Graduate/professional certificates are available to degree-seeking graduate and professional students (GRAD, LAW, MED, PHARM, VMED "careers").
+There is no formal admission to graduate/professional certificate programs.
 Programs offering the following certificates monitor all course and satisfactory progress requirements.

-The Specialist Certificate repreents work beyond the master's level.
+The Specialist Certificate represents work beyond the master's level.
 For more information, contact the program.